amitksao/TaxInvoiceGenerator/replit.md

 - January 7, 2025.
 Fixed database connection issues by switching from WebSocket to HTTP connection for better stability
 - January 7, 2025.
 Resolved PDF currency formatting issues by replacing Unicode Rupee symbol with "Rs." to avoid jsPDF rendering problems
 - January 7, 2025.
 Fixed signature box positioning in PDF invoices to ensure it stays within page boundaries with proper margins and page break handling
+- January 7, 2025.
+Optimized PDF layout to fit entire invoice including signature on a single page with compact spacing and reduced font sizes

 ## User Preferences